thenaonao/Lightium/README.md

 -Sounds(The system works)

 # To read!
-Since I don't have the time to work on it, and to be honest, the render engine is not good at all.
+Since I don't have the time to work on it, and to be honest, the render engine is not good at all, I am putting this project on hold.
 Moreover java is not good for 3D game, for real....
-When i will find the time, i will work on a c++/cs version after i will finish my new main project.
+When i will find the time, i will work on a C++/C# version after I will finish my new main project.